joserachetti/Book-online-tickets/README.md

 Run the `npm i` command and create the `.env` file in the root of the project.

+To turn on the server run the command `nodemon server`.

 Attention: I recommend trying this project on [POSTMAN](https://www.postman.com/).